Hotmoka/hotmoka/README.md

 before starting writing programs in Takamaka.
 Just use your preferred integrated development environment (IDE) for Java.
 Or even do everything from command-line, if you prefer.
-Our examples below will be shown for the Eclipse IDE, using Java 11 or later.
+Our examples below will be shown for the Eclipse IDE, using Java 11 or later, but you can perfectly well use the IntelliJ IDE instead.

 Our goal will be to create a Java class that we will instantiate and use in blockchain.
 Namely, we will learn how to create an object